Lynn Gilbert

-Lynn Gilbert (born January 7, 1938) is a photographer and author best known for her portraits of illustrious women from the 1920s to the 1980s and her documentation of Turkish homes and interiors.
+Lynn Gilbert (born January 7, 1938) is an American photographer and author known for her portraits of well-known women from the 1920s to the 1980s and her documentation of Turkish homes and interiors.

 Life and career

 Gilbert grew up in New York and earned a Bachelor of Arts in Art History from Sarah Lawrence College in Bronxville, New York in 1959.
 She later received a Bachelor of Science in Fashion Design from the Fashion Institute of Technology in New York City in 1962.

-Ruth Bader Ginsburg, a noted gender discrimination lawyer when Gilbert shot her in 1977, would later become a Supreme Court Justice.
+Ruth Bader Ginsburg, a gender discrimination lawyer when Gilbert shot her in 1977, would later become a Supreme Court Justice.

-Gilbert began her career as a photographer documenting the lives of her children in the 1960s, and used the camera to comment on socio-economic diversity with the photographic portraits of others’ children.
-In 1976 the Pace Gallery commissioned Gilbert to photograph the legendary sculptor Louise Nevelson who became the inspiration for her photographic series "Illustrious Women".
-Photographing these women, Gilbert documented the stories they shared during the photo sessions to become her first book “Illustrious Women” Particular Passions: Talks with Women Who Shaped Our Times (ISBN 978-0-517-54594-2), published in 1981.
-The book recounts the rich oral histories of forty-six pioneering women of the twentieth century from the arts and sciences, athletics and law, mathematics, and politics, and includes the portraits and oral biographies of such notable women as Betty Friedan, Gloria Steinem, Ruth Bader Ginsburg, Julia Child, Billie Jean King, Grace Murray Hopper, Joan Ganz Cooney, and Diana Vreeland.
+Gilbert began her career as a photographer documenting the lives of her children in the 1960s, and used portraits of others’ children to comment on socio-economic diversity.
+In 1976 the Pace Gallery commissioned Gilbert to photograph the sculptor Louise Nevelson who became the inspiration for her photographic series "Illustrious Women".
+Gilbert documented the stories they shared during the photo sessions to become her first book Particular Passions: Talks with Women Who Shaped Our Times, published in 1981.
+The book recounts the oral histories of forty-six pioneering women of the twentieth century from the arts and sciences, athletics and law, mathematics, and politics, including Betty Friedan, Gloria Steinem, Ruth Bader Ginsburg, Julia Child, Billie Jean King, Grace Murray Hopper, Joan Ganz Cooney, and Diana Vreeland.
 Karly Domb Sedof writing on the book and its attendant portraits in the Washington Post relates [that] "When “Particular Passions” was published in 1981, it was revolutionary" and then as Gilbert herself states to Sedof '"In the late 70s, the Internet did not exist.
 Information on groups of women was nonexistent.
-Ladies’ Home Journal/ published the first comprehensive list of 75 distinguished women in 1972, which included women like [President Richard] Nixon’s secretary, Rosemary Woods, and Rose Kennedy, whose positions were predicated on their relationship with men.”.
+Ladies’ Home Journal/ published the first comprehensive list of 75 distinguished women in 1972, which included women like [President Richard] Nixon’s secretary, Rosemary Woods, and Rose Kennedy, whose positions were predicated on their relationship with men.”